ADesprets/TLS/README.md

 ![Surjection](./images/surjection.png)

 Let's illustrate a hash function.
 What ever the lengths, the results have the same length.
 Changing a few characters change the results completely.
-This last property is what we use to improve performances of the signature scenario by hashing only a hash value of the original message instead of the full message.
+This last property is what we use to improve performances of the signature scenario by signing only a hash value of the original message instead of the full message.
 Of course, this is useful for signature and does not apply to encryption.
 (Hashing is a surjection, and we need to get the full message decrypted, not its hash!).

 ![Hashing](./images/hash.png)